 Regan holds a BA Hons degree and is the Managing Director of Burton Regan Limited a full time, front line Professional Private Investigator, Process Server and Enquiry Agent.
 In his 30 plus years, Kevin has worked for: Associated Detectives; London, Anglo European Private Detectives Limited; Leeds, Nationwide Investigations Group; Manchester and more latterly he is the MD of Burton Regan Detective Bureau (Now: Burton Regan Limited).

 He has only missed two or three Branch meetings since his interview in 2011 and has occupied every position at the Northern branch since then.
-As the current Chair he has organised meetings at venues in Manchester and at Wetherby for the past two years.
+As the Chair he organised meetings at venues in Manchester and at Wetherby for the past two years.
 The latest meeting was a resounding success – well attended with excellent speakers.

 Kevin proofread The ABI Process Servers’ Guide by Nicci Ashby.
 He proofread and contributed to Alan Blaney’s / Focus Training (UK) Ltd training material which was adopted by the Academy / Association and available to learners until 2016.